Role guide

 What to Say: Example Speeches

 Fake suspicion speech: "I've been watching Player 7 all game, and something doesn't add up.
 They were really quiet during yesterday's vote, but this morning they suddenly have a strong opinion?
 Where was that energy when we needed it?
-I'm not calling them Mafia.
+I'm not calling them a Werewolf.
 But it's a pattern worth discussing."

 Deflecting suspicion from yourself: "Wait — you're suspecting me because I defended Player 5?
 I defended Player 5 because their argument made sense at the time.
 I'll defend anyone whose logic holds up.
-If I were Mafia, why would I draw attention to myself by getting into this argument?
+If I were a Werewolf, why would I draw attention to myself by getting into this argument?
 I'd just sit here and nod."

-Defending a Mafia teammate without being obvious: "I get why Player 9 is on people's radar, but think about the actual evidence.
+Defending a Werewolf teammate without being obvious: "I get why Player 9 is on people's radar, but think about the actual evidence.
 What have they done that's concretely suspicious?
 Being quiet isn't a crime — half the table was quiet on Day 1.
 I'd rather vote based on something real than a gut feeling that could go either way."

 Throwing a teammate under the bus: "You know what, I've been reconsidering, and I think the case against Player 2 is stronger than I wanted to admit.
 Their defense yesterday didn't actually address the voting pattern question — they just deflected.
 I don't love it, but I think we have to follow the evidence."

 Redirecting a dangerous discussion: "Can we step back for a second?
 We've spent ten minutes on Player 8, and I don't think we're getting anywhere new.
-Meanwhile, nobody has mentioned Player 12, who voted to save a confirmed Mafioso two rounds ago.
+Meanwhile, nobody has mentioned Player 12, who voted to save a confirmed Werewolf two rounds ago.
 Shouldn't that be the conversation?"

 Common Mistakes